-The spline tools in all Ashlar-Vellum products create NURBS (Non-Uniform Rational B-Splines) which are a superset of Bezier curves.
+The spline tools in all Ashlar-Vellum CAD and 3D modeling software products create NURBS (Non-Uniform Rational B-Splines) which are a superset of Bezier curves.
 These splines are curves created by a complex mathematical formula.

 NURBS themselves are not surfaces but NURBS surfaces are created by interpolating a surface among NURB splines.
 A solid can also be constructed from a collection of analytic and NURBS surfaces with a closed boundary.

 NURB splines provide two interrelated functions.
 First, the curvature continuity of a surface remains intact when the curve is changed.
 Kinks don’t develop as the spline is altered.
 Second, NURB splines provide localized control of a complex curve.
 This lets you isolate an area and make changes without affecting the rest of the spline.

 These properties are essential for precision design of objects in many industries.
 For example, in aerodynamic designs air molecules moving over a wing surface must flow smoothly for maximum aerodynamic lift.
 If the surface does not maintain curvature continuity, the air molecules separate from the wing surface and cause a vacuum.
 The vacuum produces an eddy as the molecules try to fill it, disrupting of air flow and increasing drag.

 The Smoothie Aircraft.
 This two-place sport sail plane called “The Smoothie”